-I for one was not thrilled with the banana taste even though my daughter and grampy thought it was delicious and didn’t mind the banana flavor.
+When I tasted the first batch of brownies there was a banana flavor but both my daughter and grampy thought it was delicious and didn’t mind the banana flavor.
 For me, I love chocolate and did not want the banana to take away from the rich chocolate in this brownie.
-So I tweaked the recipe – no surprise.
+So I tweaked the recipe and remade it – no surprise.

 - 2 eggs

 - 1/2 cup chocolate chips (I use 60% dark Chocolate Chips)

 - 1/4 cup maple syrup